JFWooten4/JFWooten4/README.md

 # 🌟 A Manifesto for a Decentralized Financial Future 🌟

 Welcome, kindred spirits. 🤝 This isn't just another GitHub profile; it's a starting point for a transformative journey.
-As part of Block Transfer, I'm dedicated to creating an equitable financial system.
-Here, principles meet action to shape a financial world that serves us all.
+As part of Block Transfer, I'm dedicated to creating an equitable financial system for the other 7 billion citizens without access to quality investment markets.

 ---